 You will spend time with other healthcare professionals, including licensed therapists and social workers, to understand their roles and responsibilities.

 You will spend time with other office staff learning about the roles and responsibilities.
 You will also be exposed to the business side of psychiatry.

 You will learn a lot about how a practice is run.
 "I am very interested on the business side of medicine, private practice, insurance reimbursement discussions, physician salary, etc.," says the preceptor.
 "I enjoy learning about these things and educating students/residents about this."

 You will receive regular feedback on your performance.

 Overall, this will be an excellent opportunity to gain valuable skills in patient care while taking part in non-patient care related activities that will strengthen your CV for residency.

-Who should consider this rotation: IMG seeking hands-on patient care experience in psychiatry.
+Who should consider this rotation: International medical graduates (IMGs) and students seeking hands-on patient care experience in psychiatry.
 IMGs seeking careers in family medicine, internal medicine, or pediatrics will also find this rotation particularly useful since mental health problems are common in these specialties.

 Will a letter of recommendation be offered: Yes, assuming that the IMG meets the expectations of the rotation.
 Dr. Desai will provide the physician with guidelines which will improve the quality of the letter.
 In some cases, the preceptor may ask the rotator to write a letter of recommendation draft.